sohalsdr/bliss/README.md

 ## Can this be run on MacOS?

 The upstream `barf` script has a [tutorial on setting up barf on MacOS](https://barf.bt.ht/macos).
 I haven't tested whether those work with `bliss`, but given the minimal modifications so far theres no reason it shouldn't

+---

+TODOs

+- [ ] Modify CSS to taste and in line with korayer's [RE; FERI](https://referi.de/)
+- [ ] Investigate creating a GitHub Action to automate builds